Guide to selling your vehicle

 Writing the advertisement for your car

 The ad you write must be clear, to the point and honest.
 If there’s a ding on one of the doors and you’ve written ‘excellent condition’, a buyer may wonder what other hidden problems there are.

 Year Make, Model, Series, Body Type, engine, transmission, mileage and general condition.
 For example “2002 Holden Commodore VX Stationwagon 3.8L V6 Auto, great condition 150,000km”

-Detail additional information and attempt to relate a benefit (but don’t waffle).
+Detail additional information and attempt to relate a benefit.
 For example, “17in Momo mags, reliable family runabout”.

 Mileage – include it, especially if it’s low or average for the age of your car.
 If mileage is high, you may want to focus on other features (but bear in mind honesty is best if someone asks).

 Minimise abbreviations other than for standard issue stuff, like ‘Auto’.